Writing

 Product Benefit Statement Generator

 A product benefit statement generator helps you translate product features into the outcomes customers actually care about.
-Most product pages list capabilities — automated invoicing, real-time analytics, one-click export — without connecting them to a specific result for a specific person.
+Most product pages list capabilities without connecting them to a specific result for a specific person.
 That gap kills conversions.
-Enter a feature, name your target audience, and choose how many statements to generate.
-The output gives you ready-to-use copy for product pages, sales emails, and pitch decks.
-The sharper your inputs, the better the output.
-"Automated invoicing" for "freelancers" produces solid statements.
-"Automated invoicing" for "freelance designers billing five or more clients monthly" produces statements that name real pain points and real relief.
-Specificity is what makes someone stop scrolling.
+Enter a feature, name your target audience, and choose how many statements to generate (one to twelve).
+The tool produces output across twelve framing angles: time saved, confidence gained, friction removed, and scale enabled.
+'Automated invoicing' for 'freelancers' produces solid statements; 'automated invoicing' for 'freelance designers billing five or more clients monthly' names real pain points and real relief.
+Run three to five per feature, then match the best angle to the channel — rational frames for comparison tables, emotionally resonant ones for subject lines.

 How to use